 With chief instructor Sally Scott supervising and taking the pictures, we took off from Cairns runway 33, turned right over the Barron River and tracked out across Trinity Inlet on climb to 1500 ft.
 We turned right after False Cape, passed east of Yarrabah and out over the Coral sea, heading south parallel to the coast.
 The hillsides, beaches and islands look beautiful.
 The sea is like glass, a stunning tropical blue.
 We do some orbits around High Island, hoping to spot the sometimes elusive manta ray who lives in area.
 No sighting, but the view is breath-taking.

 That’s when the pilot gets busy.
 The hot air rising from the mangroves creates turbulence, the cross-wind wants to push us too far left of the approach path.
-We’re slowing down, trying to judge the decent profile and correct for the cross-wind while making sure the turbulence doesn’t send us climbing again.
+We’re slowing down, trying to judge the descent profile and correct for the cross-wind while making sure the turbulence doesn’t send us climbing again.
 Lots of work on the controls, juggling the speed, telling the plane what I want it to do.

 We cross the airport access road at about 300 ft and then we’re over the runway.
 I’m grappling with the controls, pushing against the unhelpful wind and get it down to about 20 feet over the centre line and flare the aircraft.
 The 172 loves to climb and fly.
 It’s less fond of landing, but slowly the speed washes off, the plane sinks gently onto the runway and we’re home.
 All up, about one hour 20 minutes of sheer delight.